 - What is pooled testing?

 - How will testing be conducted?

-- What if a student is unavoidably absent when kits are distributed or collected?
+- What if a student is unavoidably absent when samples are collected?

 - Does being quarantined mean that transmission has occurred?